LauriePaulin/GettingandCleaningDataAssignment/README.md

 This is a repository for the course project of the Coursera online course `Getting and Cleaning Data` (Johns Hopkins University).

-The R code is for creating a new tidy data set with the average of selected variables for each activity by subject from the raw data.
+The R code is for creating a tidy data set with the average of selected variables for each activity by subject from the raw data.

 There is one self contained script named `run_analysis.R`.
 It: